anoojshah/WebWorks-Samples/UIExamples/README.md

 * There are some focus based navigation mode issues that still need to be resolved
 * Fix the screen height issue where the bottom of the screen shows the app background color
-* Fix the layout issues with Pill Buttons on BB6+
+* Fix the layout issues with Pill Buttons
-* Fix the layout issues with Tabs on BB6+
+* Fix the layout issues with Tabs
-* Fix the layout issues on input controls for BB6+
+* Fix the layout issues on input controls
-* Add input controls from raw HTML/CSS to bbUI.js and bbUI.css
 * Add more JavaScript toolkit functionality to bbUI.js
 * Find a way to embed the toolkit image files in bbUI.css as base64 encoded images
+* Need to add Drop down buttons
+* Need to add check box controls

 ## How to Build